Trump's Conflicts Could Undercut Global Efforts To Fight Corruption, Critics Say

 "For many individuals and organizations investing and putting our hearts into this [effort], this has been very disappointing.
 And it goes back to the election," says Alejandro Salas, regional director for the Americas at Transparency International, the anti-corruption coalition

-Trump campaigned by promising to drain the swamp in Washington, Salas notes.
+Trump campaigned by promising to "drain the swamp" in Washington, Salas notes.
 "He was an active anti-corruption campaigner, in his own words.
 But then his actions ... started showing that he was not going to follow [up] on that."

 What Trump does matters to reformers around the world, because of the dominant role the U.S. has long played in spreading the gospel of good government.

-"The United States, being one of the oldest and best established democratic systems, with strong institutions, has always been a role model and has been a very strong ally for the fight against corruption around the world," Salas says.
+"The United States, being one of the oldest and best-established democratic systems, with strong institutions, has always been a role model and has been a very strong ally for the fight against corruption around the world," Salas says.

 When a corruption scandal erupted inside FIFA, the global governing body for the sport of soccer, it was the U.S. Justice Department that led the investigation, which eventually brought about the indictment of more than a dozen officials.
 The U.S. has also pressed hard against bank-secrecy laws that protect tax evaders.